tensorflow/swift-models/README.md

 import TextModels
 ```

+These models include:

 - [BERT](Models/Text/BERT)
 - [GPT-2](Models/Text/GPT2)
 - [WordSeg](Models/Text/WordSeg)

 ### Datasets

-In addition to the machine learning model itself, a dataset is usually required to train the model.
+In addition to the machine learning model itself, a dataset is usually required when training.
 Swift wrappers have been built for many common datasets to ease their use within machine learning
 applications.
 Most of these use the
 [Epochs](https://github.com/tensorflow/swift-apis/tree/main/Sources/TensorFlow/Epochs) API that